 One way to do this, according to some qualitative researchers, is to adopt methods that allow social life to be studied in its ‘natural settings’.
 Ethnographic researchers, for example, will often seek to directly participate in those settings spending years at a time living alongside the people they seek to understand.

-The course is structured around a series of highly participatory lecture-workshops where emphasis is placed on learning though active interaction with lecturers and other students.
-Thus workshops include small group discussions, debates, practical exercises and trainings.
+The course is structured around a series of highly participatory lecture-workshops, where emphasis is placed on learning though active interaction with lecturers and other students.
+Workshops include small group discussions, debates, practical exercises and trainings.

 "I initially decided to take Qualitative Methods in Social Research as an optional module since qualitative research is becoming more and more sought after by employees.
 Although skills in quantitative research has long been known to be favoured by employees, it has never been my strength because I‘m not a facts-and-figures person.
 Hence, this module suited me very well.
 This module focused on the different qualitative methods that are used in research.
 What I liked about this module was the variability in activities and tasks we’ve had to prepare for many of the weeks, though they were not assessed.
 It cultivated practicality as well as many opportunities for group interaction.
 This module was assessed by two essays that were due a few weeks apart towards the end of the term."